ksaaskil/next-website/content/posts/2021-01-09-multiprocessing-asyncio.md

         ...
         queue_push_task = loop.create_task(source_to_queue(source, queue=q))
         worker_fs = [
-            loop.run_in_executor(pool, worker, q, process)
+            loop.run_in_executor(pool, worker, q, process_event)
             for _ in range(WORKER_PROCESSES)
         ]
         await queue_push_task
 ```

 Every process runs the `worker` function that takes events from the queue and processes them with the given function.
-Value `None` is used as the sentinel value to tell the processes to stop.
+Value `None` is used as the sentinel value to tell the processes to stop reading from the queue.

-The workers are created with [`loop.run_in_executor`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.run_in_executor) that returns an [`asyncio.future`](https://docs.python.org/3/library/asyncio-future.html#asyncio.Future) object for each workers.
-These objects can be awaited, unlike the [`concurrent.futures.Future`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future).
+The workers are created with [`loop.run_in_executor`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.run_in_executor) that returns an [`asyncio.future`](https://docs.python.org/3/library/asyncio-future.html#asyncio.Future) object for each worker.
+These futures can be awaited, unlike the [`concurrent.futures.Future`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future).

-After the workers are started, we wait for the `queue_push_task` to finish, which in turn finishes after the `event_source` iterator finishes (after ten messages).
+After the workers are started, we wait for the `queue_push_task` to finish, which happens after the `event_source` iterator finishes (after ten messages).

 The final touch is to stop down the workers once the event source is exhausted by sending `None` to the queue as many times as there are workers: